top of page

 Myth 5: To be reliable, all electricity systems require at least some baseload generation.

 Refutation: Electricity systems comprising 100% renewables ‘firmed’ with storage are just as reliable as systems containing baseload power stations.
-South Australia’s sole baseload (initially) power station has not operated as baseload for several years; it will be closed in 2025 and not replaced with a baseload power station.
+South Australia’s sole baseload (initially) power station, Torrens Island, has not operated as baseload for several years; it will be closed in 2025 and not replaced with a baseload power station.

 Myth 6: Without baseload power stations, it will be impossible to control the frequency and voltage of alternating current in an electricity grid.